zmike/zmike.github.io/_posts/2021-04-15-between-loads.md

 * Tough to say, honestly, since this is effectively a version of zink that is, to me, 5-6 months old with a few other patches sprinkled in here and there

 And here's the zink-wip roundup from the past however long since I did the last one:
-* I [doubled blending performance](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/10180) in many cases by fixing an incredibly old TODO item regarding using linear tiled images for scanout; this is in the 21.1 release solely to avoid super embarrassing numbers on Phoronix benchmarks.
+* I [doubled blending performance](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/10180) in many cases by fixing an incredibly old TODO item regarding using linear tiled images for scanout; this got rushed into the 21.1 release solely to avoid super embarrassing numbers on Phoronix benchmarks.

 Yeah, I'm talking to you.

+*